Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 The Executive Summary

-Who this is for: Founders, agency owners, and operators at $50K–$150K/month who are already tracking dozens of metrics, spending 3–4 hours a week in dashboards, but still catching revenue leaks, churn, and capacity crunches 30–60 days late.
+Who this is for: Founders, agency owners, and operators at $50K–$150K/month already tracking dozens of metrics but still spotting churn, revenue leaks, and capacity crunches 30–60 days late.

-What changes if you apply it: You replace 40–50 noisy metrics with a 5-metric system that takes 90 minutes to build, 3 minutes daily to review, cuts weekly dashboard time from 4 hours to 51 minutes, and consistently catches $12K–$18K monthly issues 7–14 days earlier, protecting $144K–$216K annually while saving 160+ hours a year.
+What changes if you apply it: You replace 40–50 noisy metrics with a 5-metric system you build in 90 minutes, review in 3 minutes daily, and use to catch $12K–$18K monthly issues 7–14 days earlier.

-Time to implement: Spend 30 minutes on Metric Identification, 45 minutes on the Dashboard Build, and 15 minutes to set up the Daily Review Protocol—then maintain it with a 3-minute daily check and a 30-minute weekly action meeting.
+Time to implement: Spend 30 minutes on Metric Identification, 45 minutes on the Dashboard Build, and 15 minutes to set up the Daily Review Protocol, then keep it running with a 3-minute daily check and a 30-minute weekly action meeting.

 Written by Nour Boustani for $50K–$150K/month founders and operators who want dashboard visibility that actually protects $144K–$216K a year without hiring analysts, building custom BI, or drowning in 50 “data-driven” metrics.